kalxas/rasdaman/doc/main/04_ql-guide.rst

 Function extend() enlarges a given MDD with the domain specified.
 The domain for extending must, for every boundary element, be at least as large as the MDD's domain boundary.
-The new MDD contains null values in the extended part of its domain and the MDD's original cell values within the MDD's domain.
+The new MDD contains 0 values in the extended part of its domain and the MDD's original cell values within the MDD's domain.

 **Syntax**